kylinsoong/sizing-application/README.md

 * Install JDK 1.6 or higher
 * Install maven 3
-* Create a github account and fork Teiid
+* Create a github account and fork Project

 Enter the following: